daniell0gda/tasmota-temperature-gauge/readme.md

 - Setting url for Th10 local network
 - Setting min & max temperature
 - Simple "Console" for errors
+- Windows notification when temperature is to low or To High

 ## Prerequisites
 - [electron-wix-msi](https://github.com/felixrieseberg/electron-wix-msi)